HIO Coronavirus (COVID-19) FAQ

 A. You should not have a problem reentering the U.S. before graduation since your Form I-20 will still be valid.
 Remember you must have all the required documents when reentering the U.S. If you want to re-enter the U.S. after graduation, you must have your EAD, OPT approval from USCIS.
 A student who has graduated may not be allowed to re-enter the U.S. if the OPT application is still pending at USCIS.

 Q. Can I still apply for CPT from outside the U.S.?

-Q. If I leave the U.S. for the rest of the semester, can I still apply for post-completion academic training from abroad?
+Q. If I leave the U.S. for the rest of the semester, can I still apply for J-1 Academic Training from abroad?

 Q. What do I do if I need to apply for a Social Security Number?

 A. All local Social Security offices are closed to the public for in-person service.
 You may refer to their COVID-19 web page to learn more, including how to get help from the Social Security Administration (SSA) by phone and online.
 If you need to apply for an SSN you must wait until they resume in-person services.

 Transfer In Questions